 - Once selected, the examples need to be annotated to explain to your TAA how they demonstrate your Proficient Teacher practice.

 - Your samples, as well as your ongoing practice, will be used to inform your supervising teacher in their recommendation about your accreditation, and in the submission of your Accreditation Report.

 Annotations are essential as they draw a link between your teaching practice and the Standards.
 It’s important to be clear on the activities that make up your teaching practice and the evidence you need to collect to demonstrate your practice.

-- The Proficient Teacher Support Document – Examples of Practice at Proficient Teacher (PDF 340 KB) has examples of practice associated with each standard of the Australian Professional Standards for Teachers.
+- The Proficient Teacher – Examples of Practice support document (PDF 352 KB) has examples of practice associated with each standard of the Australian Professional Standards for Teachers.